null

 The first question to consider is whether to buy a gas or electric motor sprayer.
 I will highlight the pros and cons of each:

-Pros of an electric battery sprayer motor:
+Pros of an electric battery-powered pump sprayer motor:

 Lower cost.
 Electric sprayers generally are simpler, have fewer parts, and cost significantly less than gas-powered ones.
 Usually, the battery sprayer motor and pump are a single unit, which costs less (than gas-powered) and doesn’t require additional assembly, which saves labor and cost.

-- Ability to use a smaller vehicle.
+• Ability to use a smaller vehicle.
 Smaller vehicles generally cost less to purchase and operate.

-- More space for other equipment and products.
+• More space for other equipment and products.

-Quieter.
-Electric motors make almost no noise compared to gas-powered sprayers, which can be noisy.
+Quieter: Electric motors make almost no noise compared to gas-powered sprayers, which can be noisy.
 This can allow the operator to work earlier and later in the day without disturbing customers and neighbors.

-Cons of an electric motor:
+Cons of an electric sprayer motor:

-An electric battery sprayer motor
+electric battery sprayer motor

-- The spray hose is old and mushy.
+• The spray hose is old and mushy.
 It swells to absorb pressure, and there’s no pressure left to push the water through the hose.

-- The spray hose is wound too tightly on the reel, and the pump doesn’t have enough pressure to push the water through the squished-down hose.
+• The spray hose is wound too tightly on the reel, and the pump doesn’t have enough pressure to push the water through the squished-down hose.

 • Smaller pumps are more reliable and draw fewer amps, which means they won’t kill the truck battery.
 The downside to these pumps is the pressure demand switch is usually a weak point that fails about once a year.
 The pressure switch senses demand (i.e., you’re squeezing the spray gun trigger) and turns the pump on.
 The constant off and on takes its toll on this switch, which is usually the first component to fail.
-This isn’t a reason not to purchase an electric battery motor sprayer, it’s merely maintenance to be planned.
+This isn’t a reason not to purchase an electric battery motor sprayer; it’s merely maintenance to be planned.

 • The higher-volume pumps draw more amps and require one of the following: